nissy-dev/nissy-dev/README.md

 - I'm a software engineer mainly working on web development.
 - I like coding Rust 🦀 and TypeScript.
-- Recently, I’m interested in platform engineering.
+- Recently, I’m interested in building tools for developers.
 - Resume: https://github.com/nissy-dev/resume